FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

 At the start of the simulation, the source waits for `node_setup_time`.
-This is an initial, one-time wait time for setting up the node.
-This parameter is a constant delay specified as an integer or a float.
+This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).

-During a simulation run, the source generates items at discrete instants of time specified by `inter_arrival_time`.
-The parameter `inter_arrival_time` can be specified as a constant value (int or float) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
+During a simulation run, the source generates items at discrete instants of time determined by the parameter `inter_arrival_time`.
+This parameter can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.

 After generating an item, the source behaves as follows:

-1. If `blocking` is True, it pushes the item without check if the outgoing edge if full and waits for the outgoing edge to accept the item.
+1. If `blocking` is `True`, it pushes the item without checking whether the outgoing edge is full and waits for the outgoing edge to accept the item.

 2. If `blocking` is False, it checks if there is space in the outgoing edge to accomodate the item.
 If the edge is full or unavailable, the item is discarded.

-The source then waits for an amount of time specified using the parameter `inter_arrival_time` before attempting to generate the next item.
-Source can be connected to multiple outgoing edges.
-To control how the next edge is selected for item transfer, desired strategy can be specified using the `out_edge_selection` parameter.
-It can either be one of the methods available in the package or a python function or a generator function instance that is provided by the user.
-Various options available in the package are "RANDOM", "FIRST", "LAST", "ROUND_ROBIN", "FIRST_AVAILABLE", etc. User can provide a reference to custom function in these parameters.
-If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initilise the parameter with thea reference to the function.
+The source can be connected to multiple outgoing edges.
+To control how the next edge is selected for item transfer, the desired strategy can be specified using the `out_edge_selection` parameter.
+It can either be one of the methods available in the package (passed as a string) or a Python function or a generator function instance provided by the user.

+Various options available in the package for `out_edge_selection` include:

+- "RANDOM": Selects a random out edge.
+- "FIRST": Selects the first out edge.
+- "LAST": Selects the last out edge.
+- "ROUND_ROBIN": Selects out edges in a round-robin manner.
+- "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

+Users provided function should return or yield an edge index.
+If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialize the parameter with the reference to the function.
+The source then waits for an amount of time determined using the parameter `inter_arrival_time` before attempting to generate the next item.

+---

+### Operational States

 During its operation, the source transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase before item generation starts.

-2. "GENERATING_STATE": Active state where items are being created and pushed to the system.
+2. "GENERATING_STATE": Active state where items are being created and pushed to the out_edge.

-3. "BLOCKED_STATE": The source is blocked, waiting for the outgoing edge to accept an item (only in blocking mode).
+3. "BLOCKED_STATE": The source is blocked, waiting for the outgoing edge to accept an item (only when `blocking` is `True`).
+"""

 **Monitoring and Reporting**